hassonlab/podcast-benchmark/docs/adding-task.md

 - `tasks/gpt_surprise.py` - Regression and multiclass classification examples
 - `tasks/volume_level.py` - Audio feature prediction with custom config setter

-For detailed documentation on all available tasks and their configuration parameters, see the [Task Reference](task-reference.md)
+For detailed documentation on all available tasks and their configuration parameters, see the [Task Reference](task-reference.md).
+For baseline performance benchmarks, see [Baseline Results](baseline-results.md)

 ---